-• Criminal Complaint
+o Criminal Complaint

 - The Clemson University Police Department (CUPD) or, if the incident occurred elsewhere, other appropriate law enforcement agency will receive and investigate reports of alleged discrimination, harassment and sexual violence that may constitute a crime.
 Criminal acts include sexual assault, sexual battery and other forms of sexual violence.
 Clemson University encourages victims to meet with police officers as soon as possible so officers may gather information in a timely manner.
 The sooner law enforcement becomes involved, the greater the likelihood of identifying, arresting and convicting the perpetrator.
 If a report is made to the CUPD, the department will provide an advocate to facilitate access to medical treatment and counseling services, regardless of the person's decision to pursue the matter criminally. - To make a police report on campus, concerned persons should call 911 or 864-656-2222 immediately to reach the CUPD.
-The CUPD Victim's Advocate can be contacted at 864-656-5251.
-Away from campus, concerned persons should call 911. - Although the University strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report.
+The CUPD Victim's Advocate can be contacted at 864-656-5256.
+Away from campus, concerned persons should call 911.8 - Although the University strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report.
 Victims have the right to decline involvement of the police.
 The Title IX Coordinator will assist any student or employee victim with notifying local police if they so desire.
 The Title IX Coordinator may be reached during regular business hours at 864-656-3181 or via email at alesias@clemson.edu.
 The Title IX Coordinator's office is located at 223 Holtzendorff Hall. - As time passes, evidence may dissipate or become lost or unavailable, making more difficult investigation, possible prosecution, disciplinary procedures and court orders of protection from abuse related to the incident.
 If a victim chooses not to make a report to police regarding an incident, they nevertheless should consider speaking with CUPD or other law enforcement about preserving evidence.
 This may allow the victim to proceed at some later time with a criminal complaint.
-See "Procedures for Investigation" section below for additional information on seeking medical assistance and preserving evidence. - Victim's advocates in the applicable jurisdiction can assist victims with obtaining restraining orders, or other orders of protection, even if a criminal complaint is not filed.
+See "Procedures for Investigation" section below for additional information on seeking medical assistance and preserving evidence.